 Four Things We Learned

-A donut chart showing 15% critical status looks informational.
-A counter tile reading “47 Critical Devices” painted red looks urgent.
-Same number, different widget, entirely different emotional reaction.
-For operations dashboards where numbers indicate physical equipment, counter tiles are better than charts for action-oriented KPIs.
+A donut chart showing 15% of devices in critical status looks informational.
+A red counter tile displaying “47 Critical Devices” feels urgent.
+It is the same number, a different widget, and a completely different emotional response.
+On an operations dashboard where some numbers represent physical equipment that can fail, counter tiles are more effective than charts for KPIs that require immediate action.

 How to Build This Yourself